bormaxi8080/starred/README.md

 - [ecthros/pina-colada](https://github.com/ecthros/pina-colada) - A powerful and extensible wireless drop box
 - [jpotts18/stylometry](https://github.com/jpotts18/stylometry) - A Stylometry Library for Python
 - [franckferman/MetaDetective](https://github.com/franckferman/MetaDetective) - 🕵️ Unleash Metadata Intelligence with MetaDetective.
 Your Assistant Beyond Metagoofil.
-- [xnl-h4ck3r/waymore](https://github.com/xnl-h4ck3r/waymore) - Find way more from the Wayback Machine!
+- [xnl-h4ck3r/waymore](https://github.com/xnl-h4ck3r/waymore) - Find way more from the Wayback Machine, Common Crawl, Alien Vault OTX, URLScan & VirusTotal!
 - [fuckwbored/fishsec](https://github.com/fuckwbored/fishsec) -
 - [tand826/vid2img](https://github.com/tand826/vid2img) - Extract frames from a video.
 - [acnsoft/404Frame](https://github.com/acnsoft/404Frame) - 404 Frame has most tools for infiltrating a website.
 In this way, no time is wasted!
 Unlike most software, we wanted to give 404 Frame a different terminal feel.
 So what are the commands?
 We didn’t wa